 “There are still critical steps ahead: the judge must endorse the resentencing, and, if that happens, the parole board must recognize the time they have served as fitting for the crime,” Koch continued in the statement via Deadline.
 “Our voices, our unwavering support, remain crucial—not just for the brothers to ensure their release, but also for every victim of sexual abuse fighting to be heard.
 I hope to see Erik and Lyle soon.
 Free from all of this.”

-Recently, according to Deadline, Erik criticized Ryan Murphy‘s (Glee, Scream QueensMonsters as a “dishonest portrayal” of their story.
-Furthermore, Kim Kardashian (American Horror Story, The Kardashians) and Koch visited the two brothers alongside 40 other inmates at San Diego County’s Richard J. Donovan Correctional Facility, discussing prison reform.
-Afterward, Kardashian wrote an essay expressing hope for Erik and Lyle Menéndez’s release.
+According to Deadline, Erik recently criticized Ryan Murphy‘s (Glee, Scream QueensMonsters as a “dishonest portrayal” of their story.
+Furthermore, Kim Kardashian (American Horror Story, The Kardashians) and Koch visited the two brothers alongside 40 other inmates at San Diego County’s Richard J. Donovan Correctional Facility to discuss prison reform.

-According to Deadline, in a press conference, Gascón shared on Friday that he is in the process of filing a motion with the LA superior to ensure the two brothers are resentenced for manslaughter instead of murder.
-Usually, this would make sure that the two would be sentenced to 50 years to life, instead of living a life without the possibility of parole.
-Since the brothers were below the age of 26 when the murders happened, they would be immediately eligible for parole.
+According to Deadline, in a press conference, Gascón shared on Friday that he is in the process of filing a motion with the LA Superior Court to ensure the two brothers are resentenced for manslaughter instead of murder.
+Usually, this would ensure that the two would be sentenced to 50 years to life instead of living without the possibility of parole.

 Related Post